joshhager04/Agario/README.md

 ### Obtaining and Using
 As Ogar Unlimited is written in Node.js, you must have Node.js and its modules installed to use it.
 You can usually download Node using your distribution's package manager _(for *nix-like systems)_, or from the [**Node website**](http://nodejs.org) *(use version 5.9.0)*.
 To install the modules that is required, open up your system command line *(cmd for windows, terminal for mac)*, and simply type "**npm install**".
 If you are on windows, you could simply double click the `Install Dependencies (Windows).bat`.
 To see a detailed guide, go to the [Installation guide](https://github.com/AJS-development/Ogar-unlimited/wiki/Installation) in the wiki.

-Currently, OgarUL listens on the following addresses and ports:
+Currently, OgarUL listens on the following addresses and ports *(by default)*:
 * *:88 - for the stats server
-* *:443 - for the game server
+* *:443 - for the "Main" game server

 To start the game, simply double click the `Start.bat` or run "index.js" by typing `node index.js` in the console.
 Please note that on some systems, you may have to run the process as root or otherwise elevate your privileges to allow the process to listen on the needed ports.
 Once the game server is running, you can connect *(locally)* by typing `play.ogarul.tk/?ip=127.0.0.1:443` into your browser's address bar.